Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 \subsubsection{Spin-transfer torque assisted by spin-orbit coupling}

-When non-equilibrium spin density penetrates a magnetic with spin-orbit coupling, it precesses around the local spin-orbit field.
-This precession results in additional angular dependences of the SOT in Rashba \cite{Lee2015} and Kohn-Luttinger systems as discussed above \cite{Kurebayashi2014,Li2013}.
+When a spin-polarized current penetrates into a ferromagnet with spin-orbit coupling, the spin momentum precesses around an effective field that is the sum of the exchange and spin-orbit fields.
+This precession results in additional angular dependences of the SOT in Rashba \cite{Lee2015} and Kohn-L\"uttinger systems as discussed above \cite{Kurebayashi2014,Li2013}.
 Interestingly, \citet{Haney2010} showed that in a metallic spin-valve where spin-orbit coupling is present, such a precession results in an overall STT enhancement.
-Considering the general Hamiltonian, Eq. (\ref{eq:htot}), with $\hat{H}_{\rm so}=\xi \hat{\bf L}\cdot\hat{\bm\sigma}$, the total angular momentum $\hat{\bf J}=\hat{\bf L}+\hat{\bm\sigma}$ obeys to continuity equation
+Considering the general Hamiltonian, Eq. (\ref{eq:htot}), with $\hat{H}_{\rm so}=\xi \hat{\bf L}\cdot\hat{\bm\sigma}$, the total angular momentum $\hat{\bf J}=\hat{\bf L}+\hat{\bm\sigma}$ obeys the continuity equation

-where ${\cal J}_{\bf J}$ is the total angular momentum current density, $\hat{\bm\tau}_{\rm STT}$ is the STT and $\hat{\bm\tau}_{\rm lat}=i\langle[\hat{H},\hat{\bf L}]\rangle/\hbar$ is the mechanical torque.
+where $\bm{\mathcal J}_{\bf J}$ is the current density tensor for the total angular momentum, $\hat{\bm\tau}_{\rm STT}$ is the STT and $\hat{\bm\tau}_{\rm lat}=i\langle[\hat{H},\hat{\bf L}]\rangle/\hbar$ is the mechanical torque.
 The latter is nothing but the precession of itinerant spins about the spin-orbit field, such that the total spin torque in a spin-valve survives away from the interface, see Fig. \ref{fig:haney}(a).
 Due to this additional precession, the total torque extends over the whole thickness of the free layer, as displayed in Fig. \ref{fig:haney}(b).
-A similar effect has been identified in magnetic DWs where spin-orbit coupling enhances spin reflection and thereby STT \cite{Nguyen2007,Yuan2016}.
+A similar effect has been identified in magnetic domain walls where spin-orbit coupling enhances spin reflection and thereby STT \cite{Nguyen2007,Yuan2016}.